two-hundred/celerity-docs/docs/blueprint/core-functions.md

 ## `vals`

-Produces an array of values from a mapping where the values are of the same type.
+Produces an array of values from a mapping or object with known attributes.

 _This function is named `vals` to avoid conflicting with the `values` keyword used for blueprint values._

 **Parameters:**

-1. `mapping` - A mapping to extract values from.
-For extracting values, this is `not` interchangeable with an object with known attributes.
+1. `mapping` - A mapping or object to extract values from.

 **Returns:**

 `array`

-An array of values extracted from the provided mapping.
+An array of values extracted from the provided mapping or object.

 **Example:**